 This reserve is maintained in accordance with the requirements of Prudential Standard SPS 114 Operational Risk Financial Requirement.
 This reserve is to cover costs associated with an operational risk such as risks of loss resulting from inadequate or failed internal processes, people and systems, or from external events.
 This includes legal risk but excludes strategic and reputational risk.
-The Trustee has assessed an ORFR of 0.25% of funds under management as appropriate for the Fund.
+The Trustee has assessed an ORFR of 0.24% of the net assets as at 30 June 2023 as appropriate for the Fund.